czukowski/I18n_Plural/README.md

 Installation
 ============

+Install it as any other Kohana module, but note the following:

-This module has classes, that extend some Kohana native classes and override some of its functions.
+This module has optional classes, that extend some Kohana native classes and override some of its functions.
 To connect and use them, add these empty classes to your application folder:

-To be able to use structured i18n files (like messages files):

-    class I18n extends I18n_Core {}

 To use custom Date::fuzzy_span():